-- where your project will be located in or will significantly benefit Northern Australia (as defined in section 15 Glossary) - where you provide all mandatory attachments (see section 7.1).
+- where your project will be located in or will significantly benefit Northern Australia (as defined in section 15 Glossary) - where you commit to working with a Strengthening Northern Australian Business facilitator: - if you are successful in receiving a Northern Australia Industry Transformation grant and where recommended by the assessors to work with a Strengthening Northern Australian Business facilitator to develop and implement a business roadmap.
+For more information on the role of the facilitator, refer to business.gov.au. - where you provide all mandatory attachments (see section 7.1)